0x106/Atlas-Documentation/AtlasDocs/docs/models.md

 ```
 {
   "mymodelid": {
-    "url": "<cloud-storage-url>"
     "filename": "<filename>"
   }
 }
 ```

-Only one of `url` or `filename` needs to be specified, depending on where your model is hosted.
 If your model, e.g. called _aeroplane.dae_ is hosted on the Atlas Cloud, then `atlas-style.json` would
 include:

 ```
 {
   "mymodelid": {
-    "filename": "aeroplane.dae"
+    "filename": "aeroplane"
   }
 }
 ```